kyprizel/testcookie-nginx-module/README.markdown

 **context:** *http, server, location*

-Sets the fallback URL, user will be redirected to after maximum number of attempts, specified by directive *testcookie_max_attempts exceded*.
+Sets the fallback URL, user will be redirected to after maximum number of attempts, specified by directive *testcookie_max_attempts* exceded.
 Nginx scripting variables can be used here.
 If not set - client will get 403 after max attempts reached.

 testcookie_whitelist